An easy 4-ingredient Vegan Chocolate Frosting recipe smooth, silky, creamy, and perfect to pipe on top of vegan cupcakes or frost a chocolate cake.

 For a sugar-free vegan chocolate frosting, replace powder sugar with powder allulose or powder erythritol.
 Both are sugar-free, natural, and diabetic-friendly.

-It’s optional to add vanilla extract in a chocolate frosting, but who doesn’t like a touch of vanilla in frosting!
+It’s optional to add vanilla extract to a chocolate frosting, but who doesn’t like a touch of vanilla in frosting!

 You can also play with different flavor extracts using caramel extract, chocolate extract, or almond extract, depending on the cake or cupcakes you intend to frost with this recipe.